lalitkumawat1m/YoutubeViewCounter/README.md

 So, if I have a bucket of 10,000 per day, and it costs 56 units each time, I can run it ~178 times per day.

 With 1440 minutes in a day divided by 178, we can safely run the bot about every 8 miutes.
 We'll round up to 10 to be safe!

+❤️ Found this project useful?
+If you found this project useful, then please consider giving it a ⭐ on Github and sharing it with your friends via social media.